-Specifically, stores don’t have to put stickers on their produce if they don’t want to.
+Specifically, stores don’t have to put stickers on fruit or vegetables if they don’t want to.
 They could easily get away with putting a sign near the bin of apples that says “grown in Mexico” and leaving it at that.

 A Word on GMO Foods

-Have you ever seen a PLU code start with 8?
+Have you ever seen a PLU code starting with 8?
 Me neither.